Take a 7-Day Tour through Morgan City, New Iberia and St. Martinville, LA

 The Bayou Teche National Scenic Byway received the prestigious designation of National Scenic Byway by the Federal Highway Administration in February 2021.

 Located along the Bayou Teche National Water and Paddle Trail and LA 182 in the heart of the Atchafalaya National Heritage Area, the byway is home to an incredibly beautiful natural landscape and winds through four parishes, St. Landry, St. Martin, Iberia and St. Mary.

 With an authentic, walk-able oil rig; stately historic homes; swamp and paddle tours; and tasty Cajun fare, the scenic self-guided tour has something for everyone from the history buff to the avid outdoorsman.

-Download the byway map or pick it up at our welcome center and get ready for your next road trip.
+Download the Bayou Teche Scenic Byway map or pick it up at our welcome center and get ready for your next road trip.

 Arrive in Morgan City.
 Visit the Cajun Coast Welcome Center.